odoo/odoo/doc/howto/howto_website.rst

 object-aware template tag:

 .. patch::

-.. todo:: updating the ``name`` field from the RTE altered the template, which
-          locked it...

 Update the module, browse to a TA's page and open the edition mode (using the :guilabel:`Edit` button in the window's top-right).
 The empty HTML field now